 Drawing, colouring and painting are great ways for young people to express themselves, especially if they haven't mastered speech yet.
 A child's mind is a magical place full of adventure, and when translated through art, the results can be enchanting.
 Whether it's in a workshop or at home with my kids, every tiny mark made tells its own unique story about how we can help the environment around the world.

-Doodleswithmydaughter.co.uk™ was born more than four years ago to showcase the art my daughter, Rose, and I created whilst I was teaching her the importance of Conservation as a toddler.
-Since then, it has evolved, and I've been leading Conservation Art workshops effectively for boys and girls in nurseries, primary schools and more recently, online.
+Doodleswithmydaughter.co.uk™ was born more than four years ago to showcase the art my daughter, Rose, and I created while teaching her the importance of Conservation as a toddler.
+Since then, it has evolved, and I've been leading Conservation Art workshops effectively for boys and girls in pre-schools, primary schools and more recently, online.

-Stemming from my workshops, from Summer 2018 and continuing until today, I've helped Mad Hatter's Nursery, Greatham Village Nursery School, Liphook Infant School and Hollycombe Primary School win Awards for efforts in Conservation from Jane Goodall's Roots & Shoots education programme for young people.
+Stemming from my workshops in Summer 2018 and continuing until today - Autumn 2021 -I've helped Mad Hatter's Nursery, Greatham Village Nursery School, Liphook Infant School and Hollycombe Primary School win Awards for efforts in Conservation.
+These have been given from Jane Goodall's Roots & Shoots education programme for young people.

-In September 2020, I teamed up with ZEWACT, Zambezi Elephant Welfare And Conservation Trust, to pilot a Conservation Art programme for young children in the Victoria Falls community Zimbabwe, who had, by September, been out of school for seven months.
-The programme has been so well received that I see increasing numbers of happy little faces joining in my workshops every week.
+In September 2020, I teamed up with ZEWACT, Zambezi Elephant Welfare And Conservation Trust, to pilot a Conservation Art programme for young children in the Victoria Falls community of Zimbabwe as by September 2020, the kids had been out of school for seven months.
+The programme has been so well received that I'm still running it and see increasing numbers of happy little faces joining my workshops each time.
 The children are eager to learn about crucial Conservation topics relevant to both Africa and worldwide, which is excellent because kids are, after all, the bright stars of the future.

 Please visit 'Conservation Workshops' to find out more.

-Drawn by me and coloured in by my children, there is also a selection of beautiful and unique framed Conservation Art prints ready to hang on the wall, along with Greeting Cards, both of which would make lovely, affordable gifts, available through my shop - please feel free to browse; https://www.doodleswithmydaughter.co.uk/shop.
+There is also a selection of beautiful and unique framed Conservation Art prints ready to hang on the wall, along with Greeting Cards, both of which would make lovely, affordable Christmas gifts available through my shop; https://www.doodleswithmydaughter.co.uk/shop.

 I'm a creative person born with a passion for art which I seem to have passed onto my little girl.
 Teaching young children the paramount importance of conservation, and how to look after our planet better so that all life forms can continue to thrive for future generations, is something we can do through drawing and painting and is essential to the success of our being.